-The current year-ending date can be no earlier than December 31 of the year prior to the year in which the application is submitted.
+The current water date must be no earlier than December 31 of the year prior to the year in which the application is submitted.

-- If you have access to whole-building water data, you must benchmark the whole property, including tenant suites, using that data. - If you do not have whole-building water data, benchmarking may be scoped to areas under management control only. - 1.
-Establish the baseline water measurement. - The baseline year-ending date may be no earlier than December 31 three years prior to the year in which the application is submitted. - Examples: - o For a 2025 application, the baseline year-ending date may be no earlier than December 31, 2022. - o For a 2027 application, the baseline may be no earlier than December 31, 2024. - 2.
+- 1. Establish the baseline water measurement. - The baseline year-ending date may be no earlier than December 31 three years prior to the year in which the application is submitted. - Examples: - o For a 2025 application, the baseline year-ending date may be no earlier than December 31, 2022. - o For a 2027 application, the baseline may be no earlier than December 31, 2024. - 2.
 Establish the comparison water measurement. - The comparison year-ending date must be at least 12 months from the baseline year-ending date up to current water date. - 3.
 Achieve at least a 5% reduction in water use over baseline as shown on the Metrics Summary table in ENERGY STAR Portfolio Manager.